17jwk3/ECG_Li/README.md

 Going forward I would choose a chip that does not require "standard" assembly.

 With more time I would like to integrate the AD8232 module onto the board and overall make the board more compact with a very small lipo battery.
-Overall I would like to make it cleaner, more LEDs for feedback etc.
+I would also like to make it cleaner, more LEDs for feedback etc.

 t been tested but I will be following up on the findings for that as well.